-So if we are sugar burners, what does that do to our heart and brain, that prefer fat as a fuel source?
+So if we are sugar burners, what does that do to our heart and brain, which prefer fat as a fuel source?
 Could this be a cause of Alzheimer’s?
 After all, they are starting to call Alzheimer’s, Type 3 diabetes.

 We know by now that if we are sugar burners, all the fat we consume mostly gets stored as fat.
 The body rarely accesses the fat and whatever glucose we don’t use up, also gets stored as fat.
 And since energy from sugar is easier to make than requiring the body to make ketones, your brain will tell you to get more sugar when you are having the insulin dip of energy.

 So you eat.
-You get a burst of energy for a short bit, but you rarely access the fat stores for sustained energy, and overtime, that’s how you pack on the pounds and always feel hungry.
+You get a burst of energy for a short bit, but you rarely access the fat stores for sustained energy, and over time, that’s how you pack on the pounds and always feel hungry.
 And worse case, you eat your sugary way into metabolic disease.

-Let’s do some math on Ray Peat’s diet.
+Let’s Do Some Math on Ray Peat’s Diet.

 - 1 Pint of Organic Vanilla Ice Cream: 760 calories, 76 grams of carbohydrates, 14 grams of fat